-Fashion merchandising majors also take 40 major units as part of the associate degree program.
-Once enrolled, students gain an understanding of fashion trends, apparel construction and fashion illustration.
+Fashion merchandising majors also take 60 major units as part of the associate degree program.
+Once enrolled, students gain an understanding of fashion trends, apparel construction, draping, patterns and fashion illustration.
 This degree program offers a greater emphasis on fashion marketing, advertising and ethnic design.
-Students who want to learn specifically about sewing can take a course in draping.
-This program prepares graduates for jobs as fashion merchandisers, buyers, sales representatives or managers.
+The program prepares graduates for jobs as fashion merchandisers, buyers, sales representatives or managers.

 Mt.
 San Antonio College

-Fashion design and merchandising programs offered through the Consumer Science and Design Technologies Department at this growing public college teach students about the business, economics and technology of the fashion industry in Los Angeles.
+Fashion design and merchandising programs offered at this college teach students about the business, economics and technology of the fashion industry in Los Angeles.
 Students who earn fashion degrees can go on to careers in marketing, manufacturing, product development and sales.
 Students who want to advance their studies may transfer to a 4-year school to earn a bachelor's degree in fashion.

 Fashion Design Certificate

 Students have three different options with this certificate program.
-The 27-unit Level 1 program is meant for students who are new to the field and would like a general overview of the industry.
+The 18-unit Level 1 program is meant for students who are new to the field and would like a general overview of the industry.
 These classes cover illustration, pattern making and clothing construction so that students are prepared for entry-level work.
-The 39-unit Level 2 Fashion Design Certificate is for students with some basic fashion and sewing skills.
-These intermediate classes focus on costume research and textiles, with continued clothing construction, pattern making and draping work.
+The 24-unit Level 2 Fashion Design Certificate is for students who have already completed the Level 1 program.
+The additional 6 units focus on pattern making and draping work.

 Fashion Merchandising Certificate

 There are two options within this certificate program.
 The Level 1 certificate takes 18 units to complete and is for students who want a general overview of fashion manufacturing and retail merchandising.
-Classes cover clothing construction, textiles and fashion strategies.
-The 30-unit Level 2 certificate is for students who already have a foundation in fashion merchandising and are ready to advance their careers.
-Students take 15 units in retail store management, advertising and marketing classes.
+Classes cover , textiles and fashion strategies.
+The 27-unit Level 2 certificate is for students who already have the Level 1 certificate in fashion merchandising and are ready to complete 9 additional units in clothing construction, fashion aesthetics, and visual display.

-As part of this degree program, students take 42 units of classes for the major alone.
-Core classes cover product development, illustration and fashion strategies.
-Students who want to learn sewing can take the clothing construction and textiles courses.
-Students gain professional experience through field study and work experience courses.
+As part of this degree program, students take 30 units of classes for the major alone.
+Core classes cover clothing construction, draping, textiles, computer pattern making, and digital illustration.
+Students gain experience through the use of software related to the industry.